Ansel Adams: Birth

-Early childhood

 One of Adams's earliest memories was watching the smoke from the fires caused by the 1906 San Francisco earthquake.
 Then four years old, Adams was uninjured in the initial shaking but was tossed face-first into a garden wall during an aftershock three hours later, breaking and scarring his nose.
 A doctor recommended that his nose be reset once he reached maturity, but it remained crooked and necessitated mouth breathing for the rest of his life.

 In 1907, his family moved 2 mi west to a new home near the Seacliff neighborhood of San Francisco, just south of the Presidio Army Base.
 The home had a "splendid view" of the Golden Gate and the Marin Headlands.

 Adams was a hyperactive child and prone to frequent sickness and hypochondria.
-He had few friends, but his family home and surroundings on the heights facing the Golden Gate provided ample childhood activities.
-He had little patience for games or sports; but he enjoyed the beauty of nature from an early age, collecting bugs and exploring Lobos Creek all the way to Baker Beach and the sea cliffs leading to Lands End, "San Francisco's wildest and rockiest coast, a place strewn with shipwrecks and rife with landslides."
+He had few friends, but his family home and surroundings on the heights facing the Golden Gate provided for ample childhood activities.
+He had little patience for games or sports, but he enjoyed the beauty of nature from an early age, collecting bugs and exploring Lobos Creek all the way to Baker Beach and the sea cliffs leading to Lands End, "San Francisco's wildest and rockiest coast, a place strewn with shipwrecks and rife with landslides."